Understanding Executive Function: What It Is and Why It Matters

 30 minutes of reading a professional development book (from your Education backlog)

-This integration reflects the reality of your day.
+This integrated view of your tasks reflects the reality of your day.
 Your day likely spans time spent at work and at home.
 Your daily todo list can and should reflect this diversity.

 Creating Effective Daily Todo Lists

-Your daily todo list is created during the Daily Aiming Ritual as you review your backlogs.
-This review process might also be a time when task analysis occurs, at which time you can break down larger projects into smaller, actionable steps as needed.
+You create your daily todo list as you review your backlogs during the Daily Aiming Ritual.
+This backlog review process can also be a time when task analysis occurs, at which time you can break down larger projects into smaller, actionable steps as needed.
 Through the Aiming Ritual you produce your daily todo list, which list helps you transition from the planning phase (where you manage your backlogs) to the execution phase (where you create your focused daily todo list).
 Once you have your daily todo list created you are ready to get started executing your daily tasks.

 During the Daily Aiming Ritual, you create your daily todo list by selecting tasks from your backlogs based on prioritization frameworks, available time and energy, dependencies between tasks, and balance across different life domains.